jeromeetienne/threex.minecraft/README.md

 bunch of extension to do minecraft character in three.js

+# Show, Don't tell
+Here are the examples you can try

+* [basic](https://jeromeetienne.github.io/threex.minecraft.js/examples/basic.html): a simple didatic usage of the basic usage
+* [animation](https://jeromeetienne.github.io/threex.minecraft.js/examples/animation.html): how to use the animation
+* [controls](https://jeromeetienne.github.io/threex.minecraft.js/examples/controls.html): how to use the controls to make the character moves
+* [loadskin](https://jeromeetienne.github.io/threex.minecraft.js/examples/loadskin.html): how to put the skin you like on your character
+* [player](https://jeromeetienne.github.io/threex.minecraft.js/examples/player.html): a demo of a player.
+Aka a full featured object to satisfy typical usages
+* [requirejs](https://jeromeetienne.github.io/threex.minecraft.js/examples/requirejs.html): an example with the library require.js

 Note on animation based on morphtarget
 ======================================
 * will be done with morphtarget